 The Planar T* 50mm f2 ZM by ZEISS is the standard lens for the ZM system.
-It offers high resolution, sharpness, and almost no vignetting for very consistent rendering.
+It offers high resolution, sharpness, and almost no vignetting, resulting in very consistent rendering.
 Its T* anti-reflective coating minimizes flare and ghosting, while manual focus allows for shots as close as 2.3′.

 The Zeiss Planar 50mm f2 might just be the perfect affordable M-mount rangefinder lens, or is it?